2. The information that we collect and where we get it from

 3. At least two thirds of the residential units must be let on long leases (at least 21 years).

 It is recommended to obtain support for the Right to Manage process informally, and only where enough lessees display an interest are matters progressed to the next stage.

 At Freehold Management Services Ltd, we can assist you in the Right to Manage process from start to finish.
 Why not call us today on 01752 603900 to see how we can help.

 Please feel free to download any of the following documents:

 Freehold Management Services Ltd is Devon and Cornwall's Premiere Residential Block and Freehold Management Company.
 With over 30 years experience.
 Why would you even consider the inferior alternatives, of which, there are many !

 Freehold Management Services Ltd is a privately owned independent Residential Block and Freehold Management Company specialising in Block and Estate Management throughout the South West Counties.
-We have built our expertise in all aspects of property management and our professional team will be delighted to give you the required expert advice on such matters.
+We have built our expertise in all aspects of property and estate management and our professional team will be delighted to give you the required expert advice on such matters.

 Freehold Management Services Ltd is supported by experienced Property Lawyers, Accountants and RIC Qualified Surveyors.
 If you are a Freeholder, Leaseholder, or looking to Right to Manage your property, give the professionals a call on 01752 603900.
 You won't be disappointed by the services we have to offer you.
 That is our guarantee !